russelan-umich/cygnss-eyes-on-earth-ext/README.md

-# cygnss-eyes-on-earth-ext
+# CYGNSS Eye on Earth Chrom Extension
-Chrome extension to make long term display of CYGNSS Eyes on Earth easier
+Chrome extension to make long term display of CYGNSS Eyes on Earth easier.